-In other activities Adrian 2008 co-founded the Centre for Transport Psychology with the Universities of Surrey, Bath and Exeter and JMP Consultants.
-He is a member of the research team at University of Bristol funded by the National Institute for Health Research undertaking a full scale study of walking to work.
+Adrian was a member of the research team at University of Bristol funded by the National Institute for Health Research undertaking a full scale study of walking to work.
 In 2012-13 he worked on a 6 months contract providing public health support to the Sustainable Transport and Equalities team within the Dept. Transport.
-Then, for the first half of 2015 worked for PHE in drafting briefings on active travel and health and related topics.
-He is now looking for a post in The Treasury…
+Then, for the first half of 2015 he worked for Public Health England in drafting briefings on active travel and health and related topics.
+In 2017 he acted as an Expert Advisor to Transport for London on congestion.